jkugalde/jkugalde.github.io/_pages/about.md

 I like to teach and invent machines.
 You can check some of my drawings at my [site](https://grabcad.com/joakin.ugalde-1) in GrabCad.

-I also enjoy cycling, playing guitar and solving my domestic problems with 3d printing, i have some of the designs in [Thingiverse](https://www.thingiverse.com/JKUgalde/designs) and uploaded to my Instagram [account](https://www.instagram.com/jk__prints) about printing.
+I also enjoy cycling, playing guitar and solving my domestic problems with digital fabrication, i have some of the designs in [Thingiverse](https://www.thingiverse.com/JKUgalde/designs) and sometimes i post photos in my Instagram account.